Gymnasium (Germany): Do gymnasia help working-class students catch up with their middle-class peers?

 In 2003, a study revealed that lower-class and working-class children attending a comprehensive school lagged behind their less disadvantaged peers in terms of mathematical abilities.
 The same study revealed that working- and lower-class children attending gymnasium nearly caught up to their peers attending the same school.
 However, special care must be taken in interpreting the data, since lower- and working-class children admitted to gymnasium may be different from other pupils in their class ab initio.

 Does gymnasium matter after all?

-A study done by Helmut Fend revealed that gymnasium may not matter as much as is generally perceived.
+The LifE study done by Helmut Fend and others revealed that gymnasium may not matter as much as is generally perceived.
 According to the study, parents' social class, not schooling, determined children's life trajectories.
 The study revealed that upper-middle-class children graduating from gymnasium (and upper-middle-class children graduating from comprehensive schools) later graduated from college and followed the footsteps of their parents into higher professional jobs.
 It also revealed that for every working-class child who graduated from college, there were 12 upper-middle-class children who did.